MPI-IS/RL-coach-for-MOT/docker/README.md

 * in order to save output of the training outside of the container use "-e /checkpoint/Results" as argument to coach

 ## other dockerfiles
-* please refer to the original readme (README_coach.md) for more information on other Dockerfiles and images
+* please refer to the [original readme](README_coach.md) for more information on other Dockerfiles and images